Dental Assistant

 • Be at least 18 or older

-• Attend a Career Training Orientation
+• Attend a Medical Orientation

 • Attend First Class day for the Veterinary Assistant program